 - See a doctor immediately for medical care.

 - Contact an experienced injury lawyer to discuss your legal options.

 Bicyclists face significant risks and vulnerabilities when involved in collisions with cars, often resulting in severe injuries.
 The following are some common types of injuries frequently observed after a bicycle accident:

 - Broken bones

 - Limb amputation

 - Wrongful death

 If a negligent driver hits a bicyclist and causes injuries, the cyclist can pursue financial compensation for damages from the at-fault motorist.
 Potential economic and non-economic damages could include lost income, medical bills, physical therapy, and pain and suffering.
 Other categories of possible personal injury damages may be recoverable as well.
-Ensuring that your claim accounts for all injuries is one of the reasons to consult with an experienced Waterford bicycle accident attorney.Time Limits to File a Bicycle Accident Injury Claim
+Ensuring that your claim accounts for all injuries is one reason to consult with an experienced Waterford bicycle accident attorney.Time Limit to File a Personal Injury Case for a Cycling Crash

 The statute of limitations in California is two years from the accident date.
 That means you must settle your case or file a lawsuit before the second anniversary of the incident.
 If the accident was due to a government or public agency, you only have six months to act, and failure to file a claim within the time frame can destroy your case entirely.
-For more information about filing deadlines, contact an experienced lawyer.Waterford Bicycle Accident Lawyer
+For more information about filing deadlines, contact an experienced lawyer.Contact a Bicycle Accident Attorney in Waterford, CA